trdownie/the-academy/README.md

 #### ***Article Deletion***

 A warning modal with a confirm button could be added to the delete article button to prevent users accidentally deleting articles.

+#### ***File Download***

+In production, the file download link worked, as the file was stored within the model.
+In Heroku, however, the file download link was not connecting to the S3 bucket.
+There will be a way to connect the HREF to the S3 file, perhaps via file-naming conventions, but this was beyond the scope of what I could achieve at this point, with time limitations.

 #### ***Styling***